 1 – Focus on one thing at a time

-Yes we can do a few things at the same time.
-You can walk down the street, chat to your toddler, notice the car driving too fast, and smile at your neighbour … all at the same time.
-However if you suddenly have to focus on any one of those things, for example the car mounts the pavement and you have to spring into avoidance action, your focus on the other activities will pause.
+Yes you can walk down the street, chat to your toddler, notice the car driving too fast, and smile at your neighbour … all at the same time.
+However to focus on any one of those, for example the car mounts the pavement and you spring into avoidance action, your focus on the other activities will pause.
 Because you can only focus on one thing at a time.

 2 – The three most important things